South Carolina Court Records

 - A certified copy of the birth certificate

 The cost of a marriage license varies across South Carolina counties, ranging from under $45 to above $75.
-Depending on the county, acceptable options for payment may include cash or credit card.
+Depending on the county, acceptable payment options may include cash, credit card, Mastercard, or Visa.
 In addition, marriage licenses have a general 24-hour waiting period, after which they can be picked up and used for a ceremony in any part of the state.
 South Carolina licenses also have no expiration period, so couples can opt to get married immediately or later in the year.

 Anyone can obtain marriage records in South Carolina by submitting a request to the custodian.
 However, certified copies of a marriage certificate can only be obtained by eligible parties.
 Record seekers are only entitled to obtain certified copies if they are: